On relative derived categories

-As a direct consequence of the above equivalence we have the following corollaries. \begin{corollary} Let $\La$ be an artin algebra and $\CQ$ be a finite acyclic quiver.
+As a direct consequence of the above lemma we have the following corollaries. \begin{corollary} Let $\La$ be an artin algebra and $\CQ$ be a finite acyclic quiver.
 Then there is an equivalence

 of triangulated categories. \end{corollary}

 \begin{proof} Observe that if two noetherian rings are derived equivalent, then they have the same singularity category.
 So Lemma \ref{AHV2} implies the result. \end{proof}